What criteria are used to classify bad or poor credit?

-To understand "bad credit", it might help to see it from the lender's point of view.
+To understand "bad history of credit", it might help to see it from the lender's point of view.
 All lenders have a slightly different "wish list" for their ideal customer, and they'll have slightly different preferences and tolerances for a borrower's income and financial history.
 How closely you match this wish list determines your credit score for that lender.

 Lenders get this information from one of a number of credit reference agencies who keep records on borrower's activities.
 Ultimately, this is to help lenders manage risk: they don't want to lend money if there's a significant risk that the borrower will be unable to repay it.